jenniferpham/Tech-Interview-Cheat-Sheet/README.md

       - Libraries: `react-window` and `react-virtualized`
     - **Pagination**
       - split our large dataset into chunks ( or pages ) that we can gradually fetch and display to the user, thus reducing the load on the database
-      - **Pagination** works best on websites where users are looking for specific pieces of content, not just browsing content. **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting, not good for goal-oriented tasks
+      - works best on websites where users are looking for specific pieces of content, not just browsing content.
+      - **Infinite scroll** is better suited for the exploration of content, where users are browsing aimlessly for something interesting, not good for goal-oriented tasks
       - Pro:
         - can save your spot and go back to it
       - Con: